 This is a reading-as-writers course that provides an opportunity to work with your professor and a community of peers, considering craft, criticism and aesthetics.
 Meetings are online in the electronic classroom.
 The format may include online discussion boards, Skype or video chats, and teleconferences with mentors and fellow learners.
 The online classroom offers an opportunity to continue conversations begun during the residency with members of the MFA community.

-Genres include Fiction, Creative Nonfiction, Poetry and Screenwriting.
+Genres include Fiction, Creative Nonfiction, Poetry, Playwriting and Screenwriting.

 Plan of Study